Energy dynamics in the Heisenberg-Kitaev chain: Introduction

 Integrability of Heisenberg chains has surfaced the key to anomalous spinon transport.
-Notably, the spin heat-current is a conserved quantity of the XXZ chain, which results in a finite Drude weight (DW) for heat transport \cite{Kluemper2002, FHM2003} and explains the large heat conduction observed experimentally \cite{Sologubenko2000, Hess2007, Hlubek2010}.
-However, the spectrum of the spin-current response, including the question of a finite DW for spin transport, remains an issue only partially solved even after more than two decades \cite{Shastry1990, Zotos1997, Zotos1999, Rosch2000, FHM2003, Benz2005, Sirker2009, Grossjohann2010, Prosen2011, Steinigeweg2011, Herbrych2012, Karrasch2013}.
+Notably, the spin heat-current is a strictly conserved quantity of the XXZ chain at any temperature, which results in a non-zero Drude weight for heat transport \cite{Kluemper2002, FHM2003} and is in line with the large heat conduction observed experimentally in almost ideal realizations of the XXZ model \cite{Sologubenko2000, Hess2007, Hlubek2010}.
+However, the spectrum of the spin-current response, including the question of a non-zero Drude weight for spin transport, remains an issue only partially solved at non-zero temperatures even after more than two decades \cite{Shastry1990, Zotos1997, Zotos1999, Rosch2000, FHM2003, Benz2005, Sirker2009, Grossjohann2010, Prosen2011, Steinigeweg2011, Herbrych2012, Karrasch2013}.

 Due to its singular nature, transport in the XXZ chain is highly susceptible to integrability-breaking interactions, e.g., further-neighbor exchange \cite{FHM2003, FHM2004, Jung2007}, lattice degrees of freedom \cite{Shimshoni2005, Rozhkov2005, Hlubek2012}, and disorder \cite{Karahalios2009}.
 In this context Kitaev's anisotropic exchange is rather remarkable since it allows to tune between two completely different integrable points, namely, the Heisenberg and the Kitaev chain.
-Yet, the interplay between these two types of exchange interactions regarding transport properties of spin chains has never been studied.
-Therefore, the aim of this Letter is to advance the field of both, topological matter and low-dimensional quantum magnetism by studying energy transport in the Heisenberg-Kitaev chain.
+Yet, the interplay between these two types of exchange interactions regarding transport properties of spin chains has never been studied, neither for zero nor for non-zero temperatures.

+In this paper, we study energy transport in the Heisenberg-Kitaev chain, focusing on high temperatures as a first step.
+Using analytical and numerical approaches within linear response theory, we explore several directions in parameter space.
 As our main finding, we uncover ballistic transport with reduced low-frequency spectral weight at all integrable points, embed in a range of extended quantum chaotic regions with well-defined DC conductivities.
+In the vicinity of the Kitaev point, we numerically observe signatures of the topological gap in the response function.
+This gap coexists with a nonzero Drude weight in the Kitaev chain.

+The paper is structured as follows: In the next Sec.\ \ref{kitaev} we study the bare Kitaev chain.
+We first discuss the Hamiltonian and the associated energy-current operator in Sec.\ \ref{energycurrent} and then derive in Sec.\ \ref{autocorrelation} an analytical expression for the energy-current autocorrelation in the thermodynamic limit.
+In Sec.\ \ref{heisenbergkitaev} we extend our study to the Heisenberg-Kitaev chain and numerically analyze the role of XXZ interactions.
+To this end, we perform exact diagonalization for various exchange-coupling ratios and anisotropies.
+In Sec.\ \ref{magneticfield} we further analyze the role of an external magnetic field.
+We close in Sec.\ \ref{conclusion} with summary and conclusion.